Partial Markov Categories: Exact Observations

 \section{Exact Observations}

 Bayesian inference in \discretePartialMarkovCategories{} relies on the existence of \comparators{}.
 However, many \partialMarkovCategories{} may not have this structure or, even worse, its comparator structure might not behave as expected, providing a poor semantics of Bayesian inference (see \Cref{ex:borel-subdistributions-no-comparator}).

-The solution to this problem comes from noticing that, in most inference problems, we only care about \emph{exact observations}: deterministic point observations.
+In most inference problems, however, we do not need the whole comparator structure, just a means of comparing with any exact value: in other words, we do not need to be able to compare two samples from a continuous distribution, but just to compare a continuous sample with a discrete value (we will see a concrete example in \Cref{ex:inferring-mean}).